nevalsar/image-processing-opencv/README.md

-Sample codes for basic image processing tasks
+#Manual implementation of basic image processing tasks
+#Library used - OpenCV 2.4.6